35 Famous Landmarks in the Netherlands You Should Not Miss

 The Netherlands is famous for its flowers, and Amsterdam's Bloemenmarkt is partly responsible for that reputation.
 Founded in 1862, the Bloemenmarkt is the only floating flower market in the world.

-The market comprises 15 joined shop stalls which can be found tethered in one place on the Singel Canal.
-However, only a few of the market's current vendors sell flowers; the others sell unique souvenir items.
+The market comprises 15 joined shop stalls, which can be found tethered in one place on the Singel Canal.
+Along with flowers, other stalls sell unique souvenir items.
+Bloemenmarkt is the perfect place for a romantic date in Amsterdam as you can treat your partner to a beautiful bouquet.

 The Oude Church